Dr. Joaquin Farias is a leading specialist treating dystonia with movement therapy.

 In 2018 Dr. Farias decided to move forward with his program, making it easily accessible to anyone in need.
 That is why with the collaboration of an extraordinary group of people, he created the Dystonia recovery online program.
 You can have more information about the online training here.

-Dr. Farias has served as a coach to Deutsche Grammophon, Sony Classical, Philips and EMI musicians, Olympic athletes, and principal dancers, helping them to recover from focal dystonia and other practice-related disorders.
+Dr. Farias has served as a coach to Deutsche Grammophon, Sony Classical, Philips and EMI musicians, Olympic and Paralympic athletes, and principal dancers, helping them to recover from focal dystonia and other practice-related disorders.

-He is the director of the Neuroplastic Training Institute Toronto and adjunct professor at the University of Toronto.
+He is the director of the Neuroplastic Training Institute Toronto and seasonal lecturer at the University of Toronto.

 Dr. Farias has published three books on dystonia, Limitless, your movements can heal your brain.
 An essay on the neurodynamics of Dystonia, Intertwined.
 A new approach to rehabilitating dystonias and Rebellion of the body.
 Understanding musicians' focal dystonia.